Andrew Yang Calls For Decriminalization Of Sex Work In New York City

 "There are many people working as migrant workers in the sex industry that have been victimized and harassed," he said in a Twitter clip of the appearance posted by editor Jacob Henry.

-Yang appeared in the clip with New York City lawmaker Ron T. Kim, who said the politician’s commitment came after a visit to the site where Yang Song died from a four-story fall during a “racist & targeted police raid.”
-Kim noted that Song was previously sexually assaulted by a police officer.

-New Republican staff writer Melissa Gira Grant said that Yang’s campaign has yet to clarify whether he supports the full decriminalization of sex work.
+The New Republic staff writer Melissa Gira Grant noted that Yang's campaign clarified that he supports the "full decriminalization" of consensual sex work and committed to cracking down on sex trafficking and individuals illegally soliciting minors.

-As The Inquisitr reported, Yang proposed the partial decriminalization of sex work during his 2020 presidential campaign.
+As The Inquisitr reported, Yang previously proposed the partial decriminalization of sex work during his 2020 presidential campaign.
 The move received criticism from some, who noted that partial decriminalization — the Nordic/Swedish model — is not as effective at protecting sex workers as full decriminalization.
 Notably, Reason editor Elizabeth Nolan Brown claimed that his then-proposal would still require law enforcement to target individuals paying for sex and thus require stings on workers in the industry.

-University of Rhode Island professor Donna Hughe suggested that decriminalization is the ideal choice to partial decriminalization or legalization because it bars the state and law enforcement from intervening in any prostitution-related transaction or activities.
+Elsewhere, University of Rhode Island professor Donna Hughes made a distinction between decriminalized and legalized prostitution.
+Notably, she said the former bars the state and law enforcement from intervening in any prostitution-related transaction or activities.
 The exception is if these activities are linked to situations where other laws apply.

 A ProPublica investigation previously revealed that the NYPD officers who are tasked with policing the trade focus almost exclusively on minorities and profit off of the city's sex work industry by making as many arrests as possible with little evidence to support them.